Azure/bicep-types-az/generated/web/microsoft.web/2020-12-01/types.md

 * **targetSwapSlot**: string (ReadOnly): Specifies which deployment slot this app will swap into.
 Read-only.
 * **trafficManagerHostNames**: string[] (ReadOnly): Azure Traffic Manager hostnames associated with the app.
 Read-only.
 * **usageState**: 'Exceeded' | 'Normal' (ReadOnly): State indicating whether the app has exceeded its quota usage.
 Read-only.
+* **virtualNetworkSubnetId**: string: Azure Resource Manager ID of the Virtual network and subnet to be joined by Regional VNET Integration.
+This must be of the form /subscriptions/{subscriptionName}/resourceGroups/{resourceGroupName}/providers/Microsoft.Network/virtualNetworks/{vnetName}/subnets/{subnetName}

 ## CloningInfo
 ### Properties